AlliterativeAlice/simpleyui/README.md

 ##### debug (bool)

-If set to true, no combining/compression will take place and <script> tags to each individual JS file will be output.
-If no parameter is passed to debug, it's possible to trigger debug mode by adding debug=true to the request query string.
+If set to true, no combining/compression will take place and `<script>` tags to each individual JS file will be output.
+If no parameter is passed to debug, it is possible to trigger debug mode by adding debug=true to the request query string.

 ##### useCompression (bool)